-- Youth in foster care who are age 15 to 18 years old. - Youth who turn 18 years old while in foster care and who sign a Voluntary Extended Care (V9) Agreement with the Department to the age of 21, while residing in Maine or temporarily in another state as part of their V9 Agreement by meeting the requirements outlined in V.T.
-Youth Transition Policy. - Youth who turned 18 years old while in foster care, but who were legally adopted after the age of 18, when that adoption disrupts prior to the age of 21. - Youth who is residing with birth parents, may enter into a V9 Agreement from age 18-21, when OCFS oversight and support is needed to ensure youth safety and permanency. - Youth in the custody of the Department or on V9 Agreement who are pregnant and/or parenting, transitioning from residential placements, in apartment placements, homeless, and likely to need adult services will be given priority. - Youth who experience adoption or permanent guardianship disruption, but who do not re-enter foster care may submit a letter of request for V9 status to the district office from which they were adopted or entered permanent guardianship.
-The Program Administrator shall review the youth's request and make a final approval decision. - Youth who have a signed V9 Agreement, and who, while in foster care would have been eligible for adoption assistance or permanency guardianship assistance prior to age 18, and are subsequently adopted through Probate Court between 18 and 21 may continue to receive V9 services with OCFS approval.
-The youth must also continue to meet the other educational and employment eligibility criteria.
+- Youth in foster care who are age 14 to 18 years old. - Youth who turn 18 years old while in foster care and who sign a Voluntary Extended Care (V9) Agreement with the Department to the age of 21, while residing in Maine or temporarily in another state as part of their V9 Agreement by meeting the requirements outlined in V.T.
+Youth Transition Policy. - Youth who turned 18 years old while in foster care, but who were legally adopted after the age of 18, when that adoption disrupts prior to the age of 21. - Youth who reside with birth parents, may enter into a V9 Agreement from age 18-21, when OCFS oversight and support is needed to ensure youth safety and permanency. - Youth in the custody of the Department or on V9 Agreement who are pregnant and/or parenting, transitioning from residential placements, in apartment placements, homeless, and likely to need adult services will be given priority. - Youth who experience adoption or permanent guardianship disruption, but who do not re-enter foster care may submit a letter of request for V9 status to the district office from which they were adopted or entered permanent guardianship. - Youth who have a signed V9 Agreement, and who are subsequently adopted through Probate Court between the ages of 18 and 21 may continue to receive V9 services with OCFS Management approval. - Youth, 18-21, who have a signed V9 Agreement, and have their parent's parental rights reinstated, in

-- Youth in foster care age 18-21 who have a signed V9 Agreement and who has their parent's parental rights reinstated in accordance with Family Reunification Policy VII, F may remain in V9 status after the reinstatement of parental rights. - Youth who was in foster care and is now experiencing factors that place the youth at risk of homelessness may request to enter into a V9 Agreement. - Youth who were adopted, entered permanency guardianship, or were reunified with family at age 16 or older from DHHS custody, may be eligible to receive Education and Training Voucher (ETV) funds.
+- accordance with Family Reunification Policy VII, F may remain in V9 status after the reinstatement of parental rights. - Youth who was in foster care and is now experiencing factors that place the youth at risk of homelessness may request to enter into a V9 Agreement. - Youth who were adopted, entered permanency guardianship, or were reunified with family at age 16 or older from foster care, may be eligible to receive Education and Training Voucher (ETV) funds.